ECE3SAT/ece3sat.github.io/content/Blog/2018-02-01-design-the-best-architecture-ever.md

 - the actual requirements supported by the architecture
 - the definitions of the various structures
 - the inter-relationships between the structures outlining the documentation representing the various structures
-- how these documents are laid out (i.e.,modelling techniques, notation, semantics, etc.), and so on.
+- how these documents are laid out (i.e., modelling techniques, notation, semantics, etc.), and so on.

 2. **A document for each structure**